micmejia/bible-dump/AMPC/Jeremiah/Jer 48.md

-Yet will I reverse the captivity _and_ [^c]restore the fortunes of Moab in the latter days, says the Lord.
+Yet will I reverse the captivity _and_ restore the fortunes of Moab in the latter days, says the Lord.
 Thus far is the judgment on Moab.